elmtree-askmo/cloudcannon-app/content/learn/mathematics/how-does-a-180degree-rotation-affect-the-position-and-orientation-of-a-twodimensional-figure.md

 _schema: default
 id: 162097
 date: 2025-01-25
-title: >-
-    How does a 180-degree rotation affect the position and orientation of a two-dimensional figure?
+title: How does a 180-degree rotation affect the position and orientation of a two-dimensional figure?
-article_title: >-
-    How does a 180-degree rotation affect the position and orientation of a two-dimensional figure?
+article_title: How does a 180-degree rotation affect the position and orientation of a two-dimensional figure?
 date_format: MMM DD, YYYY
 post_on_text: Posted on
 seo:
   title: QuickTakes | Mathematics
   page_description: >-
-    This content explains how a 180-degree rotation affects the position and orientation of a two-dimensional figure, covering transformation rules, effects on symmetry, and examples.
+    A detailed explanation of how a 180-degree rotation affects the position, orientation, and symmetry of a two-dimensional figure, including examples and mathematical transformation rules.
   page_keywords: >-
-    180-degree rotation, two-dimensional figure, position change, orientation change, rotational symmetry, transformation rule, geometry, computer graphics, quadrants, coordinates
+    180-degree rotation, two-dimensional figure, position change, orientation change, symmetry, quadrant movement, transformation rule, geometry, coordinates
 author: QuickTakes
 question: >-
     How does a 180-degree rotation affect the position and orientation of a two-dimensional figure?